azabiong/vim-highlighter/README.md

 > </span>
 > in 256 or 24-bit colors mode.
 >
-> If the plugin is installed and working, copy the following lines one by one, then run it in the Vim's command window.
+> If the plugin is installed and working, copy the following lines one by one, and then run it in the Vim's command window.
 > ```vim
 >  :hi HiColor21 ctermfg=20  ctermbg=159 guifg=#0000df guibg=#afffff
 >  :hi HiColor22 ctermfg=228 ctermbg=129 guifg=#ffff87 guibg=#af00ff
 > ```
-> Now, move the cursor to any word, then input the number `21` and `HiSet` key.
+> Now, move the cursor to any word, and then input the number `21` and `HiSet` key.
 > Does it work? if you press `HiSet` key again, the next `HiColor22` will be set.
 >
 > You can try some other values to change the color, and see the result instantly.
-You can use this format to save colors in the configuration file.
+You can store colors in the configuration file using this format.

 ### Example 2
 > The following command changes the color of '**Find in Files Highlight**'
 > ```vim
 >  :hi HiFind ctermfg=52 ctermbg=182 guifg=#570707 guibg=#e7bfe7
 > ```

 ### Reference